 Sadly, Murray no longer exists as a high school.

-In 1963 (7th grade for the class of 1969), the new building was added with a gym, pool, and science facilities to reduce overcrowding and double shifts caused by the “baby-boomer” class of 1964.
-There were 1100 students enrolled!
-It was a decade of gut-wrenching change, moving from ‘American Graffiti’ through ‘Strawberry Fields Forever’ and ‘Abraham, Martin, and John’, then finishing the decade with the Moon Landing and the Woodstock Music Festival.
+The students of class 1969 saw a decade of gut-wrenching change, moving from ‘American Graffiti’ through ‘Strawberry Fields Forever’ and ‘Abraham, Martin, and John’, then finishing the decade with the Moon Landing and the Woodstock Music Festival.

 Here are the names of the 6th grade class of Chelsea Heights of 1963: Top Row: Clay Acker, James Stein, Michael Carr, Paul Alphonse, Glenn Nelson, Dennis Skildum, Richard Batdorf, Michael Loffler, Roger Ashley, Duane Anderson, Bradley Day, Tom Johnson, Glenn Strandquist, John Hedberg Second Row: Peter Bergeson, Roger Cheatham, William Ludwig, Robert Karinen, Gary … Continue reading Chelsea Heights

 In 2010, the announcement was made that Holy Childhood school would be closing: https://www.twincities.com/2010/02/17/archdiocese-to-close-st-bernards-holy-childhood-schools-in-st-paul/